15 min to complete

 ScyllaDB stores data in SSTables on the disk.
 When compaction operations run, it will merge multiple SSTables into a single new one.
 It is important to choose the right compaction strategy for the right use case.
 For the MMS, we chose the TimeWindowCompactionStrategy because it was designed for time series data and uses the time of a data point as the clustering key.
 In a time-series use case, we see some common features:

-- Clustering key and write time are correlated.
+1. The Clustering Key and write time are correlated.

-- Data is only deleted through TTL (Time To Live) or by deleting an entire partition.
+3. Data is only deleted through Tdocs.scylladb.com/kb/compactionTL (Time To Live) or by deleting an entire partition.

 Time window compaction helps in making the TTL (expiration times on data) more efficient.
-ScyllaDB keeps track of each SSTables most recent expiration time, and when it notices the oldest SSTables most recent expiration time has passed, it can drop the entire sstable without bothering to check the expiration time of the individual cells it contains.
+ScyllaDB keeps track of each SSTables most recent expiration time.
+When it notices the oldest SSTables most recent expiration time has passed, it can drop the entire SSTable without bothering to check the expiration time of the individual cells it contains.
 This is especially useful when all data is inserted with the same TTL.
+In this example a default_time_to_live of 72000 seconds is used (this is in seconds, which translates to 20 hour windows).

 INSERT INTO tracking.tracking_data ("first_name","last_name","timestamp","location","speed","heat","telepathy_powers") VALUES ('Jim','Jeffries','2017-11-11 08:05+0000','New York',1.0,3.0,17) ;